The Lowdown on Cinch Bugs: How to Identify and Control These Lawn Pests

-If patches of your lawn suddenly yellow or brown, it’s natural to assume a lack of water might be the culprit.
-But if regular watering doesn’t help, you may be dealing with an entirely different problem: Cinch Bugs.
+If patches of your lawn are suddenly yellow or brown, it’s natural to assume a lack of water might be the culprit.
+But if regular watering doesn’t help, you may be dealing with a different problem: Cinch Bugs.
 These small yet mighty pests go hand in hand with stressed, under-watered grass.
 They especially enjoy hot, sunny lawn areas and have a particular preference for St. Augustine grass.
 Ready for the full lowdown on these unwanted invaders?

 Understanding the Cinch Bugs’ Preference

-Proactive Steps Against Cinch Bugs Infestation
+Proactive Steps Against Cinch Bug Infestation

 Now that we know where cinch bugs like to hang out, how can we prevent them from taking over?